eatyourpeas/checktick/docs/question-group-templates-index.md

 ## Template File Format

-Global templates are stored as markdown files in the `docs/` directory with the naming pattern `question-group-templates-{slug}.md`.
+Global templates are stored as markdown files in the `docs/question-group-templates/` directory.

 ### Required Structure